Key takeaways

 10. August Smart Lock + Connect

-The August Smart Lock + Connect is quick to install because it simply attaches to the existing deadbolt on the inside of the door.
-The outside door lock remains the same, so existing keys still work.
+The August Smart Lock + Connect is quick to install because it simply attaches to the existing deadbolt inside the door.
+The outside door lock remains the same, so the existing keys still work.

 This smart lock connects to Bluetooth and is WiFi-enabled, which means you can lock and unlock your door from anywhere.
 Additionally, the door can unlock automatically when you approach with your smartphone.
 You can also provide guest access for visitors.

 One caveat: The August Smart Lock only controls your deadbolt.
-If your tenants like using additional locks as well, this might not be your best option.
+If tenants like using additional locks, this might not be your best option.

 Read the full August Smart Lock + Connect review »